nvshirahatti/epi-python/README.md

 - [ ] Chapter 14.
 Binary Search Trees

   - [x] Bootcamp 02/16
-  - [ ] 14.1 Test if a Binary Tree Satisfies the BST Property 02/17
+  - [x] 14.1 Test if a Binary Tree Satisfies the BST Property 02/17 -> LC 98
   - [ ] 14.2 Find the First Key Greater Than a Given Value in a BST 02/18
   - [ ] 14.3 Find the K Largest Elements in BST 02/19
   - [ ] ...